 Manufacturers of trestle piers and tunnel portals generally exceed this dimension sufficiently to take into account the height of the rails for most model railroad tracks.
 However, there are numerous cases where tunnel portal products don't have sufficient clearance for models of modern locomotives and cars.
 Pantographs on electric locomotives increase clearance requirements, too.Continue to 5 of 9 below.

 Grading Runs for a Crossover

-In order to raise a track to cross over itself, as in a simple figure eight, you need a grade that will raise the track to the clearance height.
+To raise a track to cross over itself, as in a simple figure eight, you need a grade that will raise the track to the clearance height.
 The table of clearances includes the lengths of the runs required to raise the track to the specified height for 2 percent, 3 percent, and 4 percent grades in various scales.

 Remember that the track must also descend back to its starting level, so this length of the grade is required on each end of the bridge.
 The diagram shows N scale crossovers layouts for 2 percent and 4 percent grades.
 Ascending tracks are in green and descending tracks are in red.
-The 2 percent grade layout requires over 6 yards of length for the layout.
+The 2 percent grade layout requires more than 6 yards of length for the layout.

 06 of 09